 Summer Music Technology Program

-SMT is now accepting applications for this year's program that will run from July 8 through July 12, 2013.
-The application deadline for the program is April 29, 2013.
-Please begin the application process by following the instructions below.
+SMT has finished accepting applications for this year's program that will run from July 8 through July 12, 2013.
+The application process is now closed.

 The College of Engineering Summer Music Technology (SMT) Program is an innovative, one-week learning experience that provides twenty rising high school sophomores and juniors with a unique opportunity to learn about music production technology and digital audio from Drexel faculty and students.
 This program approaches music and audio technology from the perspective of engineering, mathematics and science.
 Some questions that will be explored during the one-week program include: